Radicals27/GameOfDeath/README.md

 The handling of damage will occur between class/instance variables and methods.
 For example, when the player selects to attack an enemy with a punch and chooses to target their right arm, the "take_damage" method writes to the recipients "@limbs" hash, finds the matching targeted limb, and subtracts the final "damage" amount from its stored value.

+The damage caused by punches is affected by the health of the puncher's arms.
+Same for kicks.
+If an enemy specialises in kicks, it pays to target their legs.

 If enough damage is done to the recipients limb, it becomes crippled and cannot be used.
 2 crippled arms means the person cannot punch, 2 crippled legs means they cannot kick, a crippled head severely affects accuracy, and other limbs have no effect.
 Each unit of damage that is done to a limb also reduces the person's health.
 When their health is 0, they are defeated.
 Or if their randomised "weakness" (a randomly selected limb) is crippled, they are also defeated.

 #### Checklist:
 - Create 'fight' method, which takes a player and enemy object and has them battle, with prompts
 - Incorporate checks for player and enemy's ability to fight (0 health?) and handle both outcomes
 - Check if both arms are crippled, if so, they cannot punch.
+- When calculating damage, factor in arms or legs health for punches/kicks respectively.
 - Check if both legs are crippled, if so, they cannot kick.
 - For each unit of damage their head takes, reduce their accuracy by that amount.
+- If the damaged limb reaches 0hp and is the enemy's weakness, the player wins the battle.

 ### Unique battles with Unique characters
 The game aims to have a comical feel, with verbose opponents who taunt and poke fun at the player when he misses attacks.
 Sometimes opponents will even reveal their weaknesses, so it pays to pay attention.
 When an enemy speaks, it is randomly selected from an array, so each battle is slightly different.
 A player hopefully feels encouraged to play the game through multiple times to discover each piece of dialogue.